https://weelorum.com/wp-content/uploads/2022/12/26.1440.svg

 Reviews and Ratings

-It would be difficult for clients to pick a perfect-fit provider without looking at reviews.
+User feedback is incredibly important in the healthcare field.
+It would be difficult for clients to pick a perfect-fit provider without checking reviews first.
 Leaving the opportunity to rate a medical specialist is always the right call to build the customer’s trust.

 Features of a Telemedicine App: Doctor’s Part

-With this functionality, patients may receive their prescriptions and share them with the pharmacy of their choosing to get medications sold to them.
-But remember, providers should have the legal right to sign prescriptions for their patients.
+With this functionality, patients may receive their prescriptions and share them with the pharmacy of their choosing to get medications.
+Keep in mind that providers should have the legal right to sign prescriptions (telemedicine app development must take this aspect into account as well).

 EHR Verification

-To deliver treatment, a provider should get access to a patient’s electronic health record (EHR).
+To deliver effective treatment, a provider should get access to a patient’s electronic health record (EHR).
 Healthcare authorities require HIPAA verification to be completed in order to download a particular patient’s EHR.
+A telemedicine app should also support EHR integration functionality.

 Analytical Dashboard

-As a service vendor, a healthcare provider should have access to data from telemedicine apps, such as statistics for consultations delivered, statuses of appointment schedules, the progress of patients’ treatments, and more.
+As a service vendor, a healthcare provider should have access to data from telemedicine apps, such as statistics for consultations delivered, statuses of appointment schedules, treatment plans, and more.

 Have a telemedicine project in mind?